 If you have an issue with a company's service, but don’t feel like waiting on hold forever to speak to someone, post a tweet on their account.
 Many companies now have an account, and will respond quickly to a problem if you post it there.
 As an added bonus, since Twitter is by-and-large public, the company will likely want to resolve your problem quickly in order to uphold its reputation.

 Find out what the world is talking about.
 With a "trending" section on Twitter, you’ll see the most popular topics that thousands of people are talking about.

-So long as protect your Twitter account with a secure password, and are wary of profiles that may not actually be who they say they are (especially those appearing as celebrities or public figures), you should be able to use Twitter with no safety issues.
+So long as protect your account with a secure password, and are wary of profiles that may not actually be who they say they are (especially those appearing as celebrities or public figures), you should be able to use Twitter with no safety issues.
 Just be sure to report any user who posts inappropriate content.
-If you want to learn more about how to stay safe while using Twitter, be sure to check out our article on Twitter safety and security.

 Twitter is free to sign up for and use.
-You are never required to provide your financial information to Twitter, or make a payment to any Twitter employee or user on Twitter.
+You are never required to provide your financial information, or make a payment to any Twitter employee or user.
 Twitter makes its money through advertising and data licensing (selling user information), which you give it permission to do when joining.

 Twitter is so popular because of its unique character limit on posts, which forces users to be brief and clever with their writing.
 This limitation often results in people posting "tweets" more often, which allows people to keep in touch with friends and family, follow the actions of celebrities and public figures, and stay informed on global trends and events -- all on a more immediate basis than ever.